 Little is known about the ancient history of Bhutan.
-The recent archaeological evidences suggest that the country was first inhabited during the Neolithic Period between 1,500 and
+The recent archaeological evidence suggests that the country was first inhabited during the Neolithic Period between 1,500 and

 Buddhism was brought to Bhutan in the seventh century under the auspices of the Tibetan King, Songtsen Gampo.
-He is widely known for the construction of the 108 temples overnight.
+He is widely known for the construction of 108 temples overnight.
 It includes Kichu Lhakhang in Paro and Jambay Lhakhang in Bumthang.
-During that time, Bhutanese practiced a shamanistic religion known as Bön.
-Later, as Buddhism gained momentum among people, the practice of bon religion began to diminish.
+During that time, the Bhutanese practiced a shamanistic religion known as Bön.
+Later, as Buddhism gained momentum among people, the practice of the Bon religion began to diminish.

 The visit of the tantric Buddhist master, Guru Rinpoche in the eighth century, marked the beginning of the commencement of the Buddhist institution.
-Ever since then, Buddhism gained strong hold in the lives of the people.
-As a way for the future generations to continue his powerful legacies, he left behind secret texts hidden in places that could only be found by the enlightened saints known as the treasure revealers (Tertonpas).
+Ever since then, Buddhism gained a stronghold in the lives of the people.
+As a way for future generations to continue his powerful legacies, he left behind secret texts hidden in places that could only be found by the enlightened saints known as the treasure revealers (Tertonpas).

 Later in the thirteenth century, the Drukpa Kagyu lineage of Buddhism was introduced to the country by a Tibetan saint, Phajo Drukgom Zhigpo.
-Phajo’s visit was particularly significant in the introduction of the Drukpa Kagyued religion.
-The Drukpa Kagyued religion further gained a strong hold with the visit of Zhabdrung Ngawang Namgyal to Bhutan in 1616 A.D.
-After the successful completion of the process of the unification, he declared Drukpa Kagyu Buddhism as the official state religion.
+Phajo’s visit was particularly significant in the introduction of the Drukpa Kagyu religion.
+The Drukpa Kagyu religion further gained a stronghold with the visit of Zhabdrung Ngawang Namgyal to Bhutan in 1616 A.D.
+After the successful completion of the process of unification, he declared Drukpa Kagyu Buddhism as the official state religion.